jschaedl/jschaedl/README.md

 ## Hi, there! 👋 I'm Jan

-I'm a freelance Software Developer based and Wuppertal.
+I'm a freelance Software Developer based in Wuppertal.

 - 🌱 I'm currently looking for a new **challenge** starting from **February 2023**.
 - 👨‍💻 I'm passionate about PHP, Symfony, RESTful APIs and everything related.
 Feel free to reach out if you want to talk.